 The Differences Between Lead Developers and Tech Leads

-Two jobs in high tech, both of which have ‘lead’ in the title, are so similar, yet so different.
+Two high-tech jobs, both of which have ‘lead’ in the title, are similar yet different.
 How can that be possible?
-If you’re unfamiliar with the industry and you’re trying to choose a career path, it can be frustrating.
+If you’re unfamiliar with the industry and trying to choose a career path, it can be frustrating.
 Whoever came up with the job titles isn’t doing you any favors, but you’re about to learn how different they are from one another.

 Here’s a list of five differences between Lead Developer (Dev Lead) and Tech Lead positions:

 - According to Yellow Duck Guy, Tech Leads are the people who plan the technical side of the equation, whereas Lead Developers complete the task.
 Lead Developers usually instruct a team of developers about how they can go through with the plans.
 They’ll consult with the Tech Lead if they have any concerns or issues.

-- The Tech Lead worries about the financial side of the business, ensuring that the Dev Lead doesn’t stray from the budget.
+- The Tech Lead worries about the business’s financial side, ensuring that the Dev Lead doesn’t stray from the budget.
 It’s not the Lead Developer’s job to focus on the budget, though it’s a huge favor to the Tech Lead if they do.
 When they need a financial boost or more resources such as servers or talent, they’ll meet with the Tech Lead.

 - The Lead Developer often holds meetings to keep their team on the right task.
 On the other hand, the Tech Leader makes sure that there aren’t any technical challenges or risks to the project.
 If they notice anything going out of line, they’ll contact the Lead Developer and have them address their team in a meeting.

 - It’s the Lead Developer’s job to ensure that their team is creating usable, efficient code.
 When they’re satisfied with the project, the Tech Lead will examine and test the code to make sure that it’s updated and ready to go.
 It’s not uncommon for the project to go back and forth a few times with both positions doing regular code reviews of the pull requests.